kmnx/wafflesolver/README.md

 # wafflesolver
 solver for the https://wafflegame.net/ word game to find shortest path

-Steps:
+steps:
 wordlist preprocessing,
-bruteforce with recursion to get solution,
-Weighted BFS to find shortest path to solution
+bruteforce with recursion to get solution, weighted BFS to find shortest path to solution